-This program is based on the idea that all writers face three universal problems—from 14 year old students to Pulitzer prize winners: every writer has to come up with good ideas, every writer has to organize those ideas clearly, and every writer has to express those ideas effectively.
+This program is based on the idea that all writers (from 14 year old students to Pulitzer price winners) face three universal problems: every writer has to come up with good ideas, every writer has to organize those ideas clearly, and every writer has to express those ideas effectively.

 So we've adopted the three Canons of classical rhetoric to solve those problems.

 - First, there is Invention, a series of tools and skills that teach aspiring writers to come up with good ideas.